 Have you ever tried Juneberries? (or Saskatoon berries? or Serviceberries?)
 How do you use them?
-I’ll be looking for more ways to use them now. (edited in 2022 to add, here is another way I use them….so delicious!)
+I’ll be looking for more ways to use them now.
+(By the way, here is another way I use them….so delicious!)

 Juneberry (Saskatoon, Serviceberry) Jelly